Coronavirus Latest Global Developments - UrduPoint

 The United States has the most deaths with 138,360.
 It is followed by Brazil with 76,688, Britain with 45,119, Mexico with 37,574, and Italy with 35,017.

-- Russia accused of vaccine hacking - The US, Britain and Canada accuse Russia of trying to steal coronavirus vaccine research from their laboratories, saying that a hacking group called APT29 is "almost certainly" linked to Russian intelligence.
+- Biggest risk to US economy - The dominant risk to the US economic recovery is a resurgence of COVID-19 cases that would force renewed business shutdowns, in a country whose economy has already contracted by 37 percent in the second quarter, the International Monetary Fund warns.

-- New China outbreak - The capital of China's far-western Xinjiang region, Urumqi, curtails most flights into the city and shuts down subway and public bus services after at least five coronavirus infections are detected there, government authorities and state-controlled media say.
+- Emirates resumes Iran flights - Dubai-based Emirates airlines resumes flights to Tehran after a five-month break due to shutdowns to curb the spread of coronavirus from Iran, the worst-hit country in the Middle East.

-- Record rise in Melbourne - Australia's second-biggest city of Melbourne reports a record rise of more than 400 new coronavirus cases despite a week-old lockdown of more than five million residents, with Victoria state's chief health officer saying: "We have not turned the corner here, worse than that." - Olympics face 'new war' - Athletes and the Olympic movement face their greatest crisis since the 1980s Cold War-era boycotts in the COVID-19 pandemic, which has become a "new war", long-time International Olympic Committee member Richard Pound tells AFP.
+- Record rise in Melbourne - Australia's second-biggest city of Melbourne reports a record rise of more than 400 new coronavirus cases despite a week-old lockdown of more than five million residents, with Victoria state's chief health officer saying: "We have not turned the corner here, worse than that." - British fundraiser knighted - A 100-year-old World War II veteran, Captain Tom Moore, who raised nearly 33 million ($41.3 million, 36.1 million euros) for British health charities, is knighted in a special ceremony by Queen Elizabeth II.